 Tasty Morsel –Luke and Owen Wilson were original cast to play the brother Virgil and Turk, but dropped out to film The Royal Tenenbaums (2001), while Matt Damon’s Linus role was originally intended for Mark Wahlberg.

 The rumours and expectation surrounding Sylvester Stallone’s 2010 action fest The Expendables (2010) were nearly as entertaining as the movie itself.
 The muscled superstars of eighties cinema had long since disappeared by the turn of the twenty-first century.
 But one of their number clawed his way back into Hollywood’s good graces, Sly Stallone mounting a comeback via the success of Rocky Balboa (2006) and Rambo (2008).
 The films revealed two things.
 First, fans were willing to part with cash for the nostalgic feeling of seeing their old action heroes kick some ass.
 Second, said action heroes, despite getting on in years, still looked good on the big screen.
 Stallone hatched a plan to try and reunite as many of the old guard as possible for one last bazooka fuelled blast.
 He also picked up his pen to write the script and got behind the camera to marshal the fireworks.
 The story itself was pulled straight out of the A-Team handbook.
 Stallone as Barney Ross heads a crack team of mercenaries called in to diffuse tricky situations with a large quota of quips and Uzis.
 His right hand man is cockney skinhead Jason Staham, with the rest of the squad is filled with the tantalising combo of martial arts legends Randy Couture and Jet Li, former sparring partner Dolph Lungren, the ever dependable Terry Crews, and Stallone chum Mickey Rourke.
 The bad guys were equally star laden, with Eric Roberts and WWE star Stone Cold Steve Austin heading the roster.
 But it was the action-porn coming together of Stallone, Bruce Willis, and Arnold Schwarzenegger that really pulled in the punters, one scene that placed the threesome onscreen for the first time ever in a Pacino/DeNiro Heat -esque moment of cinema history.
 This scene was expanded to a whole movie with The Expendables 2 (2012), which saw the Planet Hollywood trio tool up and take names.
-A second sequel is in the offing which will hopefully deliver a plot that matches the brilliance of the cast.
+The Expendables 3 (2014) bloated the cast to almost unmanageable levels with the huge cast having to settle on small nibbles of screen time.
+Mel Gibson made for a fantastic villain though, finally bringing the cheesiness that the OTT action franchise needed.

 Tasty Morsel – The role of Hale Caesar was originally written for Wesley Snipes.
 With Snipes neck deep in tax conundrums it was rewritten for Forest Whittaker.
 When Whittaker pulled out 50 Cent grabbed the part, before it eventually fell to Terry Crews.